 Conditions in the mountains vary dramatically from season-to-season, and sometimes even throughout the same day.
 This can make the process of preparing equipment for a winter backcountry trip difficult.
 On the one hand, a recreationalist wants to be light.
-But on the other, also wants to have everything he or she needs if there is a storm.
+But on the other hand, also wants to have everything he or she needs if there is a storm.

 This list was designed for the "worst case scenario," a day out with significant inclement weather.
 In serious conditions it's not uncommon for someone to need every piece of clothing and equipment on this list.
 However, if a program does not encounter significant weather, there may be items here that are not used.
-Keep in mind that if you run particularly warm or cold it would be a good idea to adjust your layers accordingly.
 As you prepare for your course, it's important to plan for the worst and hope for the best.